fiolj/sparta/doc/web/fix_emit_face_file.rst

 grid cell face that is on the corresponding simulation box face is done in the following manner.
 There are 3 cases to consider.

-(a) For a grid cell face that is entirely inside the area defined by the file mesh, the centroid (center point) of the grid cell face is surrounded geometrically by 4 file mesh points.
+a.
+For a grid cell face that is entirely inside the area defined by the file mesh, the centroid (center point) of the grid cell face is surrounded geometrically by 4 file mesh points.
    The 4 values defined on those 4 file points are averaged in a weighted manner using bilinear interpolation (described below) to determine the value for the grid cell face.
    This value is then used for the calculation described above for *M* = the number of particles to add on the cell face as well as the properties of the added particles.

-(b) For a grid cell face that is entirely outside the area defined by the file mesh, no particles are added in that grid cell.
+b.
+For a grid cell face that is entirely outside the area defined by the file mesh, no particles are added in that grid cell.

-(c) For a grid cell face that partially overlaps the area defined by the file mesh, the extent of the overlap is computed.
+c.
+For a grid cell face that partially overlaps the area defined by the file mesh, the extent of the overlap is computed.
    The centroid (center point) of the overlap area is surrounded geometrically by 4 file mesh points.
 The values for those 4 points are used as in (a) above to determine properties of particles added in that grid cell.
    Note that the area of insertion, used to calculate *M*, is the overlap area, which is smaller than the grid cell face area.
 Also, particles are only added within the overlap area of the grid cell face.

 For a 2d simulation, the 3 cases are similar, except for (a) and (c) the centroid is the midpoint of a line segment, the centroid is surrounded